dscolby/CausalELM.jl/README.md

 <h2>Next Steps</h2>
 <p>
-The next version/s will focus on optimizing the codebase for maintainability and modularity.
-More specifically, all functions will be generalized to accepts any real numbers, long functions and methods will be broken up into smaller functions or methods, and design patterns will be used where applicable.
+The focus of v0.5 will be on ensuring CausalELM's estimators accept a wider variety of inputs, especially dataframes from DataFrames.jl.
+We may also implement doubly robust estimation, but this may also be postponed until v0.6.
 </p>

 <h2>Disclaimer</h2>
 CausalELM is extensively tested and almost every function or method has multiple tests.
-That being said, CausalELM is still in the early stages of development and may have some bugs.
+That being said, CausalELM is still in the early/ish stages of development and may have some bugs.
 Also, expect breaking releases for now.

 <h2>Contributing</h2>
 <p>